 For those women who suffer from an excessive glandular tissue around their breasts, breast reduction surgery, otherwise known as a mammaplasty, is often required.

 Carried out under a general anaesthetic, a qualified surgeon will make an incision under each breast.
 Depending on the size of breasts, and how much of a reduction the surgeon has undertaken, this incision can be simply be a cut at the end of the dark skin around the nipple, or it can extend down to the base of the breast.
 In larger breasts, a horizontal incision at the base of the breasts may also be required.

 Once these incisions have been made, the surgeon then goes about systematically removing glandular tissue, and, depending on the new shape, may reposition the nipples for best results.

 Once the reduction has been completed, the surgeon will then stitch up the incisions (often with dissolvable stitches) and dress them.

-Whichever category you might fall into, it’s important to do your homework before enlisting a surgeon or cosmetic physician to perform your breast reduction.
+Whichever category you might fall into, it’s important to do your homework before enlisting a surgeon or cosmetic practitioner to perform your breast reduction.
 A little bit a research could save you a lot of grief down the track.